rexsaurus/web3forgoodindex-org/README.md

 ### Step 2: Complete an integration

-Protocol fee data must be surfaced in a format that's consumable by The Web3 Index site.
+Protocol fee data must be surfaced in a format that's consumable by The Web3 For Good Index site.
 This data can be provided using one of several different methods.

 #### Method #1: The Graph (recommended)

-If the protocol you'd like to add to the index is built on Ethereum or any other blockchain supported by The Graph, we recommend adding it to The Web3 Index subgraph.
+If the protocol you'd like to add to the index is built on Ethereum or any other blockchain supported by The Graph, we recommend adding it to The Web3 For Good Index subgraph.
 You can find the subgraph [here](https://github.com/web3index/subgraph) and instructions on how to add a protocol's fee data to it [here](https://thegraph.com/docs/developer/quick-start).

 Once you've successfully added your protocol to the subgraph, make sure to add the protocol to the Web3 Index [registry](./registry.json) using its subgraph protocol entity id as the key and set its `subgraph` field to `true`.